Top 30 best retro and retro-inspired games for iPad and iPhone (iOS)

 Looking to play some retro games on your iPhone?

-October 6th, 2021: Updated the best retro games for iOS list - new games added.
+September 22, 2022: Updated the best retro games for iOS list - 4 games swapped.

 Whether a game is inspired by an older game, a remake of an older game allowing it to be playable on newer devices or a straight port of a classic onto new technology, retro games have a strong community behind them.
 They also retain the fun and character that they had around when they previously launched, and serve as a great reminder of how technology was previously.